 -No stock.
-The concept of print on demand is the opposite of the logic of mass production.
-Each product is printed only after it has been ordered.
-This means that you will never end up with a stock of unsold products.
+The concept of print on demand is the opposite of the logic of mass web2print solutions production.
+Each web2print software product is printed only after it has been ordered.
+This means that you will never end up with a stock of unsold solutions web2print products.

 -Little risk.
 Having no physical stock gives you great flexibility to test new design ideas because you have nothing to lose if you don't make any sales.
 You can experiment with different designs or product types.

 -Order management and logistics are handled by the supplier.
 Your POD provider is more than just a supplier: he takes care of printing, packaging and shipping for each order.
-The degree of personalization varies from one supplier to another, but everything is done so that your end customer does not realize that his order has been processed by a third party provider.
+The degree of personalization varies from one supplier to another dropship custom t-shirts, but everything is done so that your end customer does not realize that his order has been processed by a third party provider.